wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 which causes more frequent cache misses and a larger memory footprint that further reduces the effectiveness of page walk caches.

+This phenomenon can be explained by the demand paging mechanism used in today's OS kernel design.
+In today's kernel, when the user-space application requests memory, the OS simply returns a consecutive range of virtual addresses without backing it with physical storage.
+Instead, physical pages are allocated only when the virtual address range is accessed for the first time, which triggers a page fault and traps into the OS.
+At this moment, the OS allocates one single page from its buddy allocator and sets up the virtual-to-physical mapping.